BKTidswell/REU-resources/software.md

 -   [Data Analysis and Visualization in R for Ecologists](https://datacarpentry.org/R-ecology-lesson/index.html) from Data Carpentry is a good book for beginner to intermediate R users.
 -   [R for Data Science](https://r4ds.had.co.nz/) is a great book for beginner to intermediate R users that focuses on practical skills related to wrangling, visualizing, and exploring data (but not statistics) using the [tidyverse](https://www.tidyverse.org/).
 This book assumes you know a little bit about R, so it's probably not appropriate for those completely new to R or programming.

-## useful packages when getting started with R
+## Useful packages when getting started with R

--  [Tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html): a set of packages for importaing, tidying, and visualizing data (and so much more).
+-   [Tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html): a set of packages for importing, tidying, and visualizing data (and so much more).
 -   [usethis](https://cran.r-project.org/web/packages/usethis/index.html): Automate Package and Project Setup

 # Git and GitHub